wazzupope/portfolio/README.md

 # To Do:
 Why is there a small white line at the top of the screen when you click on the skills section?

-Change size of "X" close button on burger menu
+Change size of "X" close button on burger menu - use customCrossIcon referenced in docs, also see above linked github issue, users mentioned they needed to change the min-height and min-width of bm-cross-button in order to change the clickable button's size as well

 Consider adding image to background of home view under hero